opsmatters/newrelic-api/src/main/java/com/opsmatters/newrelic/api/README.md

 ### Initialisation

-To obtain a service instance to carry out most New Relic operations use the builder provided:
+To obtain a client instance to carry out most New Relic operations use the builder provided:
 ```
-NewRelicApiService api = NewRelicApiService.builder()
+NewRelicApi api = NewRelicApi.builder()
     .hostname("api.newrelic.com")
     .port(443)
     .apiKey("<YOUR_API_KEY>")